alexandraalday/react-practice/README.md

    - The `fetch()` call involves many callbacks with several different functions.
 In order to preserve the initial context of our React component, we need to create a new variable, `base`, to keep track of the original value of the `this` keyword.
 Saving the original value of this to `base` allows us to access methods like `this.setState()` through `base.setState()` throughout all of the different functions.

+---

+## Imperative and Declarative Programming

+Declarative and imperative are two different styles of writing code.

+#### Imperative

+   - Commonly found in object-oriented programming environments where you focus on a line-by-line execution path, working with objects.

+   - It allows precise control over your code and line-by-line code execution — you're writing every single thing that happens.

+#### Declarative

+   - Instead of writing every single step yourself — i.e., instead of explicitly writing the why, how, where, and when of your program — this method only cares about what you want.

+   - Instead of taking the time to write out a specific set of instructions to receive a result, you focus on just one thing: the result.

+   - React.js is one framework that uses a declarative approach.
+Vue.js is another.
+You'll find that many asynchronous JavaScript techniques rely on declarative programming techniques for ease of readability.

+   - Functional programming is a subset of declarative programming.